KeiyuKensei/Binary-Complement/README.md

 # Binary Complement

-Simple Calculator for One and Two Binary Complement
+Simple Calculator for One and Two Binary Complement in decimal

 ### Theory
 What is the ones' complement =>